 - Indoor maps can't include the following item types: Shopping center, Flea market, Farmer's market, Stadium, Sports complex, and others.
 They also have their own types, such as Ticket counter, Aquarium, and others.

-- Currently indoor maps don't include uncategorized items and vending machines.
+- Currently, indoor maps don't include uncategorized items.

-All techniques for drawing places also apply here (see Section 2.5.
+All techniques for drawing places also apply here (see 2.5.
 Places).

-Placemarks should be located around the center of their associated rooms (if applicable).
+Placemarks must be located around the center of their associated areas (if applicable).